Part of Core Framework Modules

 Behavior

 Behavior is not identity.
-Behavior is system output.
+Behavior is output from a system under certain conditions.

 Principle 02